beckerm1/beckerm1.github.io/README.md

-## Computer Sciencce Capstone - Michael Becker
+## Computer Science Capstone - Michael Becker

 This Github page contains my SNHU Computer Science Capstone project and deliverables.
 Our goal was to take an existing artifact from a previous course and provide several enhancements.
 I chose to enhance a Pet Check-In application.